 Sputum samples should be collected monthly.
 If the two-month sputum sample is negative, the ethambutol can be stopped while the other drugs are continued through the next four months.
 If the sputum sample is positive, then the second phase of treatment is extended to seven months, for a total of nine months.

 Managing the clinical needs of HIV and TB can be complicated.
 However, both should be addressed because it greatly improves the health and longevity of people with HIV and their clinical outcomes.
 If a person is already on stable HIV treatment, it is reasonable to start TB treatment as soon as possible with careful consideration of drug interactions.

 If a person is not on HIV treatment, then timing the start of both treatment plans requires making careful decisions.
 Guidelines state that HIV treatment should be started within two weeks of starting TB treatment in people with less than 50 CD4s.
 For all others, HIV treatment should be started within 8 weeks.

 Starting complex regimens so closely together can make it challenging to deal with overlapping side effects, drug interactions and adherence.
 Therefore, additional support may be required.

 When starting HIV treatment while on TB treatment (especially at lower CD4 counts), a condition called IRIS or immune reconstitution inflammatory syndrome may occur.
 This includes fevers, breathing problems, rashes and swollen lymph nodes.
 Report these symptoms to your doctor right away.

 Can pregnant women take TB treatment?

-It is recommended that HIV-positive pregnant women receive the same TB treatment as non-pregnant adults.
-Rifampin, however, can cause a bleeding disorder in babies born to women who took TB treatment during pregnancy.
-To guard against this disorder, babies born to pregnant women on TB treatment should receive a single 10 mg dose of vitamin K.
+Rifampin can cause a bleeding disorder in babies born to women who took TB treatment during pregnancy.
+To guard against this, these babies should be given a single 10mg dose of vitamin K.